 If you are interested in learning more about this team or joining, please reach out to the team at firstname.lastname@example.org.

 Mental Health Forum

-On Sunday, November 8, 2020 the RIC Committee of Emmanuel presented a forum on LGBTQ+ Young Adult Mental Health: Connecting in Precarious Times.
-This session was led by Ellen Murphy, LCSW, psychotherapist at St. Mark Counseling Center in Vienna and ELC Reconciling in Christ Committee Member.
+On Sunday, November 8, 2020, the RIC Committee of Emmanuel presented a forum on LGBTQ+ Young Adult Mental Health: Connecting in Precarious Times.
+This session was led by Ellen Murphy, LCSW, a psychotherapist at St. Mark Counseling Center in Vienna, and ELC Reconciling in Christ Committee Member.

 If you have any questions or want more information about this topic, please contact Ellen.

 Founded in 1998 by the creators of the Academy Award®-winning short film TREVOR, The Trevor Project is the leading national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender, queer & questioning (LGBTQ) young people under 25.